hyperledgendary/contract-as-a-service/README.md

 ### Additional tools

 - Nodejs (version 12+).
 Suggested you use `nvm` for this
+- To make it easy to run the `ansible-playbook` commands, they have been put into a justfile - download [just here](https://github.com/casey/just#pre-built-binaries).
+Very similar syntax to make, but just files will automatically read the `.env` file for api keys, and doesn't echo these to the console.
+If you don't wish to use this, `cat justfile` and copy the playbook commands.
 - Docker for building the containers
 - There are a couple of NodeJS utilities needed (will install those as needed below)